tdalberg/mapping-pathways/activities.md

 ## upcoming events
 ___

-- **Presentation** by Tobias Dalberg titled "TBD" at the Comparative Sociology workshop, Graduate School of Education, Stanford University, April 20, 2020.
+- **Presentation** by Tobias Dalberg titled "Does Election Matter?
+Gender and the Evolution of Major Selection among US Undergraduates" at the Comparative Sociology workshop, Graduate School of Education, Stanford University, April 20, 2020.
 - **Presentation** of research related to the paper "Election Matters: Gender and the Evolution of Major Choice among US Undergraduates" at the Wieman Group meeting, scheduled for March-May, 2020.
 - **Presentation** of the paper "Election Matters: Gender and the Evolution of Major Choice among US Undergraduates" at the session 'Tracking, Curricular Structure, and Inequality', 115th ASA Annual Meeting, San Francisco, August 8-11, 2020.